alessandropellegrini/personal-website/_main_pages/teaching.md

 Office Hours
 ------------

 The best way to get in touch with me is on Teams.
-If you do need to come to my office, we can arrange an appointment on demand.
+If you do need to come to my office, we can arrange an appointment on short notice.

 Courses